 Without microphones.

 Average Song Gap: 6.24

-Notes: I Didn't Know featured Fishman on Madonna washboard.
+Notes: I Didn't Know featured Fish on Madonna washboard.
 Mike’s Song included a Yield Not to Temptation jam.
 Weekapaug included Gypsy Queen and I Wish teases.
-Faht featured Fishman on acoustic guitar and the beginning of My Friend featured Trey on acoustic guitar.
+Faht featured Fish on acoustic guitar and the beginning of My Friend featured Trey on acoustic guitar.
 Amazing Grace was performed without microphones.

 Songs by Debut Year:

 This show was part of the "1993 Summer Tour."

 In the notes to his remaster, @kernalforbin opines that this show should be a future LivePhish SBD release, and I concur.
 The AUD source is not the best; the audience at this show is one of the chattiest I've heard on tape.
 Kevin Shapiro played a SBD of this incredible Reba during a special FTA show for the band's Walnut Creek DVD release, and I would really like to hear more of this show with less distraction.
 But I will gladly listen to this AUD for now!

 Back on 4/14/93, Trey’s friend Roger Halloway got on stage and asked his girlfriend Jen to marry him (She said yes).
 And Trey made reference to Roger this night too.
 I think he was there again.
 So that was fun.

 We managed to get right up to the front for this show and could sense something different about the mood right from the beginning.
 When Trey came out on stage he was uncharacteristically wearing a knit cap (and maybe sunglasses, I can't remember) and was acting energetic and a bit odd (looking back now, I am thinking high on something.)
 So, Axilla was a great, up-tempo opener.
 Right into a good Possum and then Horn.
 Horn was played quite well and I really love the composed section of this song.